Penrith

 Residential Safety

-Visitor / tourist hub.
-This suburb attracts significant visitor and tourist traffic.
-Crime figures are recorded by incident location and include offences involving visitors, not just residents, so the per-resident rates below may overstate the risk for people living here.
+Commercial & services hub.
+This suburb is a major employment and services centre, drawing a significant daily influx of workers and visitors from surrounding areas.
+Crime figures are recorded by incident location and include offences involving commuters and visitors, not just residents, so the per-resident crime rates below may overstate the risk for people who live here.

 Recorded residential incidents (latest year), with rate per 100,000 residents: